This post may contain affiliate links.

 Ashley Mann spent three years living full time in a 38-foot, 5th-wheel RV with her husband Josiah and their cat, Kitty.
 Her favorite thing about RV life is the challenge of finding the perfect way to organize a space, and she loves seeing all the creative and clever ways people come up with to customize their RVs.

-One of the most common questions I see in full-time RV forums is “What do I need to do to prepare my RV for winter?”, so I thought I would share some tips and things we have done to protect our RV systems from freezing, reduce energy costs, and stay comfortable living in a camper in cold weather.
+One of the most common questions I see in full-time RV forums is “What do I need to do to prepare for RVing in the winter?”

 - Extra insulation

 - Vents in the roof to release excess moisture from the “attic”

 - Heat ducts and vents in the storage bay area, where much of the plumbing system is located

 - An enclosed water connection point with a heater vent blowing into the enclosure

 We specifically shopped for a four-season RV because we knew we would be spending winters in cold weather.
 However, it is possible to camp in the winter even without a four-season RV, especially if you prepare properly.